talkowski-lab/WGD/README.md

 ### Pipeline runtimes
 **binCov.py**

-The rate-limiting step of the pipeline is ```binCov.py```, which scales linearly with the number of reads processed at an approximate rate of 7 mins per 1M aligned 25bp reads and 13 mins per 1M aligned 150bp reads (single-core CPU, 6GB RAM, ≥1kb bins).
+The rate-limiting step of the pipeline is ```binCov.py```, which scales linearly with the number of reads per library.
+A successful run of all 22 human autosomes for a conventional 30X Illumina 2x100bp or 2x150bp WGS library usually takes approximately 3-6 hours (single-core CPU, 2GB RAM, 5GB swap, 1kb bins).
 This is the reason for maximizing parallelization where possible (see [earlier example](https://github.com/RCollins13/WGD#step-1-generate-normalized-coverage-per-chromosome-on-all-libraries)).

 Physical coverage is marginally faster than nucleotide coverage.
-Bin sizes do not strongly influence runtime beyond 1kb, but bin sizes smaller than 1kb substantially increase runtime.
+Bin sizes ≥100bp do not strongly influence runtime.

-When optimal parallelization is employed with a standard LSF scheduler on [the Partners Healthcare Linux Cluster](https://rc.partners.org/kb/computational-resources/linux-cluster), approximately 10 ~40X PE150 Illumina human genomes will complete every 20 minutes with roughly 200 cores running simultaneously.

 ---